UK Biotechnology Courses

 Biotechnology modules can include biotechnology and management, environmental biotechnology, food biotechnology, pharmaceutical science, biological chemistry, drug discovery, molecular biology, cell biology, proteins and enzymes, genes and genomics, protein structure and function, immunology and biochemical and chemical engineering.
 Many Biotechnology courses offer sandwich placements in the industry, with world leaders such Astrazeneca, Avecia, Glaxosmithkline, Unilever and Syngenta all maintaining close links with universities in the UK.

-Graduate Biotechnology Careers
+Graduate Biotechnology Careers and Salary

-Biotechnology Entry Requirements
+Biotechnology UK Entry Requirements

 Biotechnology applicants must have studied chemistry, plus one other science subject (although not mandatory at all universities) alongside maths.
 An ideal combination would be chemistry and two further science subjects.